huanzhang12/CROWN-IBP/README.md

   implementation takes advantage of **CNN on GPUs** and is efficient for verification.
 * July 14, 2019: Code has been further optimized and CROWN-IBP training is roughly 2-3 times faster than before.
-For reproducing paper results you can checkout the old code in ['paper-v1'](../../tree/paper-v1) branch.
-Otherwise it is recommended to use this new version.
 * Jun 8, 2019: Initial release.

 Intro